parthmehta15/Automatic-Speech-Recognition/README.md

-The ASR attention file uses
+The ASR attention model has bidirectional LSTM encoder and attention mechanism which passes the context to the decoder.
+The model is based on the one described in Listen, Attend, Spell paper.